Studying ballistic aggregation phenomena through efficient Time Stepping approaches: A new time-stepping method

 with $H_W$ the indicator function and with $\Delta_W$ a given threshold typically of the order of the {maximum displacement of the clusters during the free advection step (Step 1 of the Algorithm \ref{tsm})}.
 In practice, in our simulations, we took $\Delta_W=4R$, but other choices as the one shown in Figure \ref{fig:grid}, are of course possible and may improve the global efficiency of the method.
 Instead, $\tilde S_m$ represents the reduced cluster composed only of the spheres belonging to an inner rectangle, in the sequel denoted by the index $m$, and $\hat S_m$ the reduced cluster composed by only the spheres belonging to a inner and its relative outer rectangles.
 Concerning the Lagrange multipliers $\lambda_{ij}^{n,q}$ a similar procedure is adapted.
 Thus, the possible overlapping considered during the minimization are only those among the particles belonging to a fixed inner rectangle and the ones belonging to that inner and the relative outer rectangles.
 This means that the equation for the time evolution of the Lagrange multipliers is modified as follows, for $i=1,\ldots,\# \tilde S_m$

 where $Mr$ represents the total number of inner rectangles, $\tilde S_m$ the subset of the cluster $S$ belonging to a inner rectangles $m$, $\bar S_m$ the subset of the cluster $S$ belonging to the inner, $m$, and its relative outer rectangles.
-The same modification in the DAHA algorithm described by \eqref{eq:1stDAHS1_4}-\eqref{eq:1stDAHS2_4} holds true for the spheres motion and thus it is not reported.
-Finally, the number $Mr$ of rectangles used depends on the number of interacting spheres $\# S$ and it grows monotonically with this number.
+The same modification in the DAHA algorithm described by \eqref{eq:1stDAHS1_4}-\eqref{eq:1stDAHS2_4} holds true for the spheres motion and thus it is not reported. {Let us observe that reducing the number of constraints, which are taken into account in the method, is done only for the purpose of optimizing the computational time.
+Therefore this step does not change the results of the minimization step as opposite with \eqref{min2new} which instead modifies the shape of the cluster compared with the interacting potential \eqref{min1}.} Finally, the number $Mr$ of rectangles used depends on the number of interacting spheres $\# S$ and it grows monotonically with this number.
 For instance, when we have to compute a minimization with $N<10^3$ we take $Mr=1$, while when the number of spheres is of the order $N=10^6$ we consider $Mr=100^2$.
 A last remark follows.

 \begin{remark} As detailed before, the methods described in this Section \ref{sec:R} and in Section \ref{sec:min_alg} both freeze the set $S$ of the interacting spheres during the full minimization procedure up to a convergence to a balance between energy and non overlapping constraints.
 This approach can be revisited by merging step $3 d)$ with step $3 c)$.
 This would mean to actualize the set $S$ of spheres belonging to a given cluster at each iteration of the minimization procedure.
 This direction could be pursued to take into account the possibility that new overlapping situations arise: spheres that were not interacting, being not part of the same cluster, overlap as an effect of their displacement during the search of an equilibrium.
 This will give rise to a class of new methods.
 We decided not explore this interesting perspective in this work and to postpone this possibility to future investigations. \end{remark}